-PPF is a financial services provider, with a limited supply chain which predominantly focusses on procuring professional and technology services, with most of its suppliers based in the UK and the EU.
+PFS is a management services company providing services for the Privilege groups of companies that in turn are financial services providers, with a limited supply chains which predominantly focus on procuring professional and technology services, with most of its suppliers based in the UK and the EU.

 Policy and principles

-Consistent with its obligations under the Modern Slavery Act, PPF is committed to ensuring there is transparency in its own business and in its approach to tackling modern slavery throughout its supply chains.
-PPF expects the same standards from its contractors, suppliers and other business partners.
+Consistent with its obligations under the Modern Slavery Act, PFS is committed to ensuring there is transparency in its own business and in its approach to tackling modern slavery throughout its supply chains.
+PFS expects the same standards from its contractors, suppliers and other business partners.

-During the financial year ended 31 December 2017, PPF took the following steps with the intention of ensuring that slavery and human trafficking does not take place in its business or supply chains:
+During the financial year ended 31 December 2019, PFS took the following steps with the intention of ensuring that slavery and human trafficking does not take place in its business or supply chains:

 - Modern Slavery Policy

 Implementation of the policy and roll out across established suppliers